Downtown Los Angeles

 - Irene S. Virbila, Los Angeles Times

 The three dining rooms each lend a distinct experience.
 The Sangre dining room, Samba lounge, and Playa raw bar.
 According to Sotto "It was challenging to channel Sedlar's mind, but when the designer and the chef create the space together, it is truly seamless."
 Sotto's bronze Tronas chairs alone were designed around a special tasting plate.
 Chef and designer in mental lockstep.
-In order to execute such a detailed space, it took former Disney Imagineer, Deborah Gregory to assist Sotto with the interior and bring his sketches to life.

 In the end, SottoStudios created a total experience - from the music you hear, the media you see, the identity, furnishings, even down to the tequila bottle that informs the rest of the space.